Least Squares Approximation for a Distributed System: Communication-efficient shrinkage estimation

 Condition (C6) does not seem very intuitive.
 Nevertheless, it is a condition that is well satisfied by most maximum likelihood estimators.
-A more detailed discussion has been provided by \cite{wang2007unified}.
-We then have the oracle property in the following theorem.
+For instance, consider a logistic regression model with response $Y_i\in \{0,1\}$, i.e.,